-- The MOH now recommends 7.1% chlorhexidine digluconate as the best way to protect the umbilical cord from infection. - Chlorhexidine for cord care is an inexpensive gel or liquid applied to the cord stump daily [or as recommended by the MOH] to protect the newborn from infection. - Chlorhexidine for cord care is inexpensive, has a long shelf life, and does not require refrigeration. - Women can get chlorhexidine for cord care at ANC clinics, or it can be bought from .
-It is very inexpensive, especially compared to treating cord infection. - Chlorhexidine for cord care is a special service you can provide your clients. - Many families, communities, and community-level health providers are now using chlorhexidine for cord care instead of other substances such as methylated spirits, breast milk, oils, and pastes.
+- Too many newborns get very sick or die because of neonatal sepsis and cord stump infection. - Newborns deserve the best possible care, even if it involves changing old customs. - The MOH now recommends 7.1 percent chlorhexidine digluconate as the best way to protect the umbilical cord from infection. - Chlorhexidine for cord care is an inexpensive gel or liquid applied to the cord stump daily [or as recommended by the MOH] to protect the newborn from infection. - Chlorhexidine for cord care is inexpensive, has a long shelf life, and does not require refrigeration. - Women can get chlorhexidine for cord care at ANC clinics, or it can be bought from .
+It is very inexpensive, especially compared to treating cord infection. - Chlorhexidine for cord care is a special service you can provide your clients. - Many families, communities and community-level health providers are now using chlorhexidine for cord care instead of other substances such as methylated spirits, breast milk, oils and pastes.
 More babies are surviving in these communities.
-You can join them and help improve newborn survival in your own community. - Counsel women that using chlorhexidine for cord care will likely make it take a day or two longer for the cord stump to fall off and that this is normal.
-Help them practice explaining this to their male partner and other family members. - Advise women to put only chlorhexidine on the cord stump-nothing else. - If possible, counsel family members and male partners as well about using chlorhexidine only and about the likely delay in cord separation. - Tell women and their families about other aspects of good newborn and post-partum care as well, and help them practice what they learn. - As more mothers and babies in your care survive, the community will respect you even more.
+You can join them and help improve newborn survival in your own community.

+- Counsel women that using chlorhexidine for cord care will likely make it take a day or two longer for the cord stump to fall off and that this is normal.
+Help them practice explaining this to their male partner and other family members. - Advise women to put only chlorhexidine on the cord stump-nothing else. - If possible, also counsel family members and male partners about only using chlorhexidine and about the likely delay in cord separation. - Tell women and their families about other aspects of good newborn and post-partum care as well, and help them practice what they learn. - As more mothers and babies in your care survive, the community will respect you even more.